 1. Get Permission and Check Local Laws

-Don't dig holes anywhere until you've confirmed metal detecting is allowed where you're digging.
+Don't go metal detecting until you've confirmed it's allowed in the city you're doing it in.
 On private property, even at an abandoned house, always get permission from the owner before digging holes or you could end up getting arrested for trespassing and property damage.
 Even at an abandoned house, the neighbor might look out for the property, or the owner might live nearby and see you there without permission.
 Not good.

 There are some public places you can metal detect, often without permission, but every city is different.
 Your city might allow metal detecting in the parks, but not in the sidewalk curb strips.
 In some cases, a permit is needed for both.
 Land that is owned by the state and federal government is usually a no-no. You could face serious fines if you dig holes there.
 Always confirm local laws in advance.

 2. Don't Dig When It's Too Hot Out

 Digging dirt plugs to retrieve metal detecting finds when it's too hot outside can kill grass in a matter of days.
-I know because I made this mistake when I first started detecting.
+I know because I killed grass when I first started metal detecting.
 Luckily, the damage was on my own property and not someone else's.

-When it's really hot and the ground is dry, cutting through roots kills them very easily, leaving yellow circles in the grass where you dug.
-The best time to go metal detecting is in the spring, fall, or after heavy rain, when the ground is moist.
-If the ground is a little dry, you can also pour some water onto the bottom of the dirt plug before closing it.
+When it's really hot and the ground is dry, cutting through roots with a shovel kills grass quickly and leaves yellow circles where you dug.
+The best time to go metal detecting is in the spring and fall, or after lots of heavy rain when the ground is really wet.
+If the ground is a little dry, you can also pour some water onto the bottom of the dirt plug before filling the hole.
 The moisture helps freshly cut roots.
 The only place I go metal detecting in the middle of the summer is in the water or an area with mostly dirt.